Breakfast at Tiffany's (novella): Television

 Three years after the musical adaptation, Stefanie Powers and Jack Kruschen starred in another adaptation, Holly Golightly (1969), an unsold ABC sitcom pilot.
 Kruschen's role was based on Joe Bell, a major character in Capote's novella who was omitted from the film version.

 Plays

 Two adaptations of the novella into stage plays have been directed by Sean Mathias.
 The first production was written by Samuel Adamson and was presented in 2009 at the Theatre Royal Haymarket in London, starring Anna Friel as Holly Golightly and Joseph Cross as William "Fred" Parsons.

 The second version was written by Richard Greenberg for a 2013 Broadway production at the Cort Theatre, starring Emilia Clarke as Holly Golightly, Cory Michael Smith as Fred, and George Wendt as Joe Bell.
+The production ran from March 20, 2013 to April 21, 2013, totaling 55 performances (17 previews and 38 regular performances).
 The Greenberg play was produced in the UK in 2016, called "a play with music".
-It ran at the Theatre Royal Haymarket in the West End in June to September 2016, with Pixie Lott starring as Holly Golightly.
+It ran at the Theatre Royal Haymarket in the West End from June to September 2016, with Pixie Lott starring as Holly Golightly.